DaintyJet/VChat_ASLR_Intro/README.md

    https://github.com/DaintyJet/VChat_ASLR_Intro/assets/60448620/e39897fd-313f-49a8-87cd-05c6fa049799

-8. Recompile make a small modification (e.x. change the `STACK_NUM` preprocessor definition) and recompile the project.
+8. Recompile, to do this you can make a small modification (e.x. change the `STACK_NUM` preprocessor definition) and recompile the project.
 Once done execute the program and observe that the address in the `.text` section *has changed* each time the process is recompiled!

 > [!NOTE]
 > Notice how the addresses for variables in the `.text`, and `.data` (related) sections remain the same between executions, however the addresses of the *STACK*, *HEAP*, or Virtual Allocations change between executions when ASLR is enabled due to the *Bottom-Up ASLR*.